argoproj/argo-helm/charts/argo-cd/README.md

 Highlighted versions provide information about additional steps that should be performed by user when upgrading to newer version.

+### 5.53.0
+Argocd-repo-server can now optionally use Persistent Volumes for its mountpoints instead of only emptydir()

 ### 5.52.0
 Because [Argo CD Extensions] is now deprecated and no further changes will be made, we switched to [Argo CD Extension Installer], adding an Argo CD Extension Installer to init-container in the Argo CD API server.
 If you used old mechanism, please move to new mechanism.
 For more details, please refer `.Values.server.extensions` in values.yaml.